Last updated on August 22nd, 2022 at 10:24 am

 Deciding to be a wash and go natural is NOT a bad thing.
 It’s not even a lazy thing.

 You can totally rock wash and go’s all year long (if that’s your thing) without being considered lazy.
-What’s even better (because who cares what other people think) is you can retain length and lots of it.
+What’s even better (because who cares what other people think) is you experience retaining length with wash and go’s and lots of it.

 Challenges with Wash and Go Only Styling